uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 ## Submit information about personal income
 ### Self Assessment return

-The software should prompt customers to make sure they have considered the following potential additional income sources (links to the APIs where the functionality has been provided, we will continue to release additional functionality and will update this document when relevant)
+The software should prompt customers to make sure they have considered the following potential additional income sources (links to the APIs where the functionality has been provided, we will continue to release additional functionality and update this page).

-* any income from bank/building society interest (supported in live) - LINK TO ENDPOINT
+* any income from [bank or building society interest](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#savings-accounts) (supported in live)
-* any income from dividends (supported in live)  - LINK TO ENDPOINT
+* any income from [dividends](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#dividends-income) (supported in live)
-*	any gift aid contributions they have made (supported in live)  - LINK TO ENDPOINT
+*	any [gift aid contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#charitable-giving) they have made (supported in live)
 *	any pension contributions
 *	any pension income
 *	capital gains